OpenEvalProject/evals/manuscripts/elife-60346/v3/manuscript.md

 ## Abstract

-Peroxiredoxins are H 2 O 2 scavenging enzymes that also carry out H 2 O 2 signaling and chaperone functions.
-In yeast, the major cytosolic peroxiredoxin, Tsa1 is required for both promoting resistance to H 2 O 2 and extending lifespan upon caloric restriction.
-We show here that Tsa1 effects both these functions not by scavenging H 2 O 2 , but by repressing the nutrient signaling Ras-cAMP-PKA pathway at the level of the protein kinase A (PKA) enzyme.
-Tsa1 stimulates sulfenylation of cysteines in the PKA catalytic subunit by H 2 O 2 and a significant proportion of the catalytic subunits are glutathionylated on two cysteine residues.
-Redox modification of the conserved Cys243 inhibits the phosphorylation of a conserved Thr241 in the kinase activation loop and enzyme activity, and preventing Thr241 phosphorylation can overcome the H 2 O 2 sensitivity of Tsa1-deficient cells.
-Results support a model of aging where nutrient signaling pathways constitute hubs integrating information from multiple aging-related conduits, including a peroxiredoxin-dependent response to H 2 O 2 .
+Peroxiredoxins are H2O2 scavenging enzymes that also carry out H2O2 signaling and chaperone functions.
+In yeast, the major cytosolic peroxiredoxin, Tsa1 is required for both promoting resistance to H2O2 and extending lifespan upon caloric restriction.
+We show here that Tsa1 effects both these functions not by scavenging H2O2, but by repressing the nutrient signaling Ras-cAMP-PKA pathway at the level of the protein kinase A (PKA) enzyme.
+Tsa1 stimulates sulfenylation of cysteines in the PKA catalytic subunit by H2O2 and a significant proportion of the catalytic subunits are glutathionylated on two cysteine residues.
+Redox modification of the conserved Cys243 inhibits the phosphorylation of a conserved Thr241 in the kinase activation loop and enzyme activity, and preventing Thr241 phosphorylation can overcome the H2O2 sensitivity of Tsa1-deficient cells.
+Results support a model of aging where nutrient signaling pathways constitute hubs integrating information from multiple aging-related conduits, including a peroxiredoxin-dependent response to H2O2.

 ## Introduction